rayshader/cp2077-red-cli/README.md

 ```shell
 red-cli bundle
 ```
 It will merge scripts per module.
-It is useful to reduce the amount of files when releasing your project.
+It is useful to reduce the number of files when releasing your project.
 This step can be used with the `install` command.
 It is always enabled with the `pack` command.

 Example with the following scripts: